Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Over their last 10 games, the Mariners have been favored twice and lost each contest.
+- In six games as the favorite over the last 10 matchups, the Mariners have a record of 2-4.

-- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on six occasions.
+- In their last 10 games with a total, the Mariners and their opponents have combined to hit the over seven times.

-- The Mariners have failed to cover the runline in any of their previous 10 matchups (one of those games had a runline).

 Explore More About This Game